We have prepared a Graduate Student Handbook for easy reference in one document.

 The Master of Arts in Religious Studies requires the completion, with a GPA of 3.0 or above, of a minimum of 30 semester hours of approved graduate coursework.
 At least 15 hours of this total must be in courses open only to graduate students (i.e., at the 6000 level or higher).
 Students have two options for completing their degree.
 First, students may complete an MA Thesis option that consists of 24 hours of coursework and 6 hours of thesis work.
 Second, students may complete a comprehensive examination option, consisting of 30 hours of coursework and comprehensive examinations in three areas.
 All degree requirements must be completed within six calendar years of first enrollment in the program.
 For more information, consult UNC-Charlotte's Catalogue.

-All M.A. candidates must complete RELS 6101 (Approaches to the Study of Religion) and RELS 6102 (Teaching in Religious Studies and the Humanities) with a grade of B (3.0) or above within two semesters of their initial admission into the program.
+All M.A. candidates must complete RELS 6101 (Approaches to the Study of Religion) with a grade of B (3.0) or above within two semesters of their initial admission into the program.
 Check out our upcoming course listings here.

 Special Features of the Program